at3e/at3e.github.io/_posts/2024-12-27-gurobi-cheatsheet.md

 x - y \leq M \cdot b
 \end{equation}

 This can be easily proved by contradiction.
 Assume $b=1$, and  $x>y$, the LHS remains greater than or equal to zero, while RHS is not.
 This example is borrowed from [here](https://support.gurobi.com/hc/en-us/articles/4414392016529-How-do-I-model-conditional-statements-in-Gurobi), but the idea can be extended to other complex cases.
-The python code is
+The python code for genralized conditional branching statement in Gurobi is shown below,

 ```
-mport gurobipy as gp
+import gurobipy as gp
 from gurobipy import GRB

 # Constants